General Education

 Basic Nutrition | ||

-Ethnic Studies (F) courses do not fulfill the US Diversity Graduation Requirement.
+Three units required.
+Ethnic Studies (6) courses do not fulfill the US Diversity graduation requirement.

 Course | Title | Units |